Richard Childress Racing

 In addition to its in-house Cup Series teams, RCR has several technical alliances and partnerships with other teams.
-In the Cup Series, it is allied with Kaulig Racing, Legacy Motor Club, Live Fast Motorsports, and Trackhouse Racing Team, while Big Machine Racing and Jordan Anderson Racing have a technical alliance with the team in the Xfinity Series.
+In the O'Reilly Auto Parts Series, Big Machine Racing, Jordan Anderson Racing and Viking Motorsports have a technical alliance with the team in the O'Reilly Auto Parts Series, with Big Machine Racing having shops on the RCR campus in Welcome, North Carolina.
 Beyond this, RCR also has collaborative agreements with Beard Motorsports, although these are not technical alliances.

-RCR has won NASCAR's Cup Series championship six times, all with driver Dale Earnhardt, as well as the Daytona 500 three times; Earnhardt in 1998, Kevin Harvick in 2007, and Austin Dillon in 2018.
+RCR has won the NASCAR Cup Series championship six times, all with driver Dale Earnhardt, as well as the Daytona 500 three times; Earnhardt in 1998, Kevin Harvick in 2007, and Austin Dillon in 2018.
 The team has also fielded cars for notables such as Jeff Burton, Mike Skinner, Ricky Rudd, Neil Bonnett, Ryan Newman, and Clint Bowyer.